-Until such time as the European patent application is published, the files may be inspected only by the applicant or with his consent.
-The online service MyFiles Secure File Inspection allows the applicant to inspect online the public part of the files relating to his own as yetstill unpublished application (see Notice from the EPO dated 13 December 2011, OJ EPO 2012, 22).
+Until the European patent application is published, the files may be inspected only by the applicant or with his consent.
+The online service MyFiles allows the applicant to inspect online the public part of the files relating to his still unpublished application (see Notice from the EPO dated 13 December 2011, OJ EPO 2012, 22).
 If a third party requests file inspection without at the same time submitting the applicant’s consent, the EPO will not release the files until the applicant’s approval has been presented.

 However, prior to publication of the European patent application, any person who can prove that the applicant has invoked his rights under the application against him may also inspect the files.
 The rights under a European patent application are also deemed to have been invoked where rights under a first filing in a contracting state have been invoked and the subsequent European application is mentioned at the same time (see J 14/91).
 If such proof is not furnished together with the request, the EPO will invite the requester within a specified period to supply proof.
 If he fails to do so in due time, the request will be refused.